semgrep/ocaml-tree-sitter-semgrep/doc/updating-a-grammar.md

 ```

 If something goes wrong for a particular language, it is faster to
-call the `release` script directly:
+call the `release` script directly, only for the specific language X:

 ```
 cd lang